The SEP Foundation: Focused on What Matters

 We’ve been blessed to be a successful tech company for over 30 years.
 In that time we’ve learned that people and community have been the most important pieces to our success.
 We’ve created The SEP Foundation because we admire and have compassion for the resiliency of those who have experienced hardships and we believe it’s our duty to support our neighbors who deserve the same opportunities.

 We believe everyone in our community should have the opportunity to overcome the barriers and confines of poverty.
-We use our time, talents and financial resources to help veterans and families experiencing hardships to achieve self-sufficiency.
-Our grant recipients include Horizon House, HVAF, and The Last Mile.
+We use our time, talents, and financial resources to help veterans and families experiencing hardships to achieve self-sufficiency.

 HVAF helps homeless veterans return to self-sufficiency and engages at-risk veterans and their families to prevent them from becoming homeless by providing supportive housing, case management, food, hygiene, clothing, and other essential resources.